Sidebar Site Navigation

 3720.
 Stage Movement/Combat I. 2.
 [C3<>(none)] Encompasses laboratory of basic movement study for the actor.
 Exposes movement techniques ranging from historical movement through more contemporary theories, such as Alexander Technique and Bartenieff Fundamentals.
 Provides training in stage combat, including, but not limited to, unarmed and rapier/ dagger combat.
 Prerequisite: THEA 1100.
 (Normally offered fall semester)

 3730.
 Intermediate Acting.
 3. Develops the actor's voice and body for characterization and character interaction through performance of scenes.
 Study of character and scene analysis.
-Prerequisites: THEA 1100, 2010 and 2020.
+Prerequisites: THEA 1100.
 (Normally offered fall semester)

 3740.
 Acting Styles.
 3. Focuses on textual analysis of plays from different periods and styles of dramatic literature.
 Emphasizes vocal and physical interpretation of character as represented in non-realistic styles of drama.
 Prerequisites: THEA 1100 and 3730.
 (Normally offered alternating spring semesters)